MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/01-agile-planning-management-using-github.md

 1. Start a web browser and navigate to the [GitHub](https://github.com) home page.
 1. When prompted to authenticate, sign in by using your GitHub user account.
 1. On the GitHub main page, select the **Repositories** tab and then select **New**.
-1. On the **Create a new repository** page, perform the following actions:
+1. On the **Create a new repository** page, do the following actions:

    - In the **Owner** drop-down list, select your GitHub user account name.
    - In the **Repository name** text box, enter **DevOpsCoreIntroRepo**.